Key Takeaways

 Though many schools offer degrees with the name “master’s in machine learning,” the curriculum can be variously designated.
 Some schools, like Georgia Tech, offer a master’s in computer science with a machine learning specialization, while others, like Drexel University, offer a combined master’s in artificial intelligence and machine learning.

-Despite the differences in these programs’ designations, master’s students can generally expect to cover the following:
+Despite the differences in these programs’ designations, master’s students can generally expect to cover the following.
+You can find detailed explanations of each of these in our primer on machine learning skills.

 Who’s a master’s in machine learning for?